jus101/toit-nec-ir/README.md

 # NEC IR

-This is a package containing A basic implementation of the IR NEC protocol using the Toit RMT standard library.
+A quick-n-dirty implementation of the IR NEC protocol using the standard Toit RMT library.
+Impress your friends by turning their TV off with an ESP32!

 Encode, transmit, receive, and decode IR pulses using the standard RMT library and the #[NEC IR protocol](https://www.digikey.com/en/maker/tutorials/2021/understanding-the-basics-of-infrared-communications#:~:text=The%20NEC%20IR%20transmission%20protocol&text=The%20standard%20NEC%20protocol%20uses,distinguish%20between%20HIGH%20and%20LOW.&text=Binary%20values%20are%20encoded%20as,a%201.687%20ms%20low%20period).